joaomcteixeira/joaomcteixeira.github.io/_pages/research.md

 flexibility governs cell homeostasis in health and disease.
 In the last two decades, researchers built the basis for understanding intrinsically disordered proteins and we are now able to investigate protein condensation through the lens of structural biology.
-Specifically, my research is focused on understanding how **fuzzy binding** networks (a theoretical framework developed by Dr. Monika Fuxreiter) control and describe protein-protein interactions [<a href="https://pubmed.ncbi.nlm.nih.gov/36416856/" >1</a>,
+Specifically, my research focuses on understanding how **fuzzy binding** networks control and describe protein-protein interactions [<a href="https://pubmed.ncbi.nlm.nih.gov/36416856/" >1</a>,
 <a href="https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkad214/7092913">2</a>],
 protein liquid-liquid phase separation [<a href="https://www.nature.com/articles/s41467-023-37017-7">3</a>], and how single or multiple mutations result in aberrant condensation in disease.